 Enrichment and Extra-Curricular Activities

-In addition a wide range of clubs and activities run at lunchtime and after school.
+We run a wide range of clubs and activities at lunchtime and after school.
 This includes sports clubs, Science club, Geography council, Art, Music groups, chess, reading, darts and ICT and lots more.

 Hobart has many successful sports teams.
 Regular training for these takes place at lunchtime or after school.
 Fixtures regularly take place against other Norfolk High Schools.
-Pupils in Years 10 and 11 have the opportunity to take part in the Junior Sports Leaders award, and they regularly support PE activities for younger pupils.
+Students in Years 10 and 11 have the opportunity to take part in the Junior Sports Leaders award, and they regularly support PE activities for younger students.

-Large numbers of pupils take up the offer of instrumental lessons and many are members of music groups and bands which rehearse during lunchtimes.
-Every half-term large numbers of pupils are involved in Music concerts, where they have the opportunity to enhance their performance skills and confidence in front of a large public audience.
+Large numbers of students take up the offer of instrumental lessons and many are members of music groups and bands which rehearse during lunchtimes.
+Every half-term large numbers of students are involved in Music concerts, where they have the opportunity to enhance their performance skills and confidence in front of a large public audience.

-A school production has become an established annual event which involves pupils with a flair for the arts.
-In recent years this has included a production of ‘Return to the Forbidden Planet’, ‘James and the Giant Peach’ and ‘Doctor Jekyll and Mr Hyde’.
-The production for February 2016 will be ‘Grease’.
+A school production has become an established annual event which involves students with a flair for the arts.
+In recent years this has included a production of ‘Return to the Forbidden Planet’, ‘James and the Giant Peach’ and ‘Doctor Jekyll and Mr Hyde’ and ‘Grease’.

 A large number of trips run each year to support the learning that takes place in lessons.
 This has included: